Community-led development "The Apache Way"

-At a high level, organizational governance at the Apache Software Foundation (ASF) is fairly simple: the Members elect a Board of Directors; the Board appoints various officers and creates PMCs; the PMCs report periodically to the board, and most other officers report through the President, and then to the board.
+At a high level, organizational governance at the Apache Software Foundation (ASF) is fairly simple: the Members elect a Board of Directors; the Board appoints various officers and creates PMCs; the PMCs report periodically to the board, and most other officers report through the President, who reports for them to the board.

 Click in the image map to learn more about a role.

-Existing Members nominate and elect new members periodically, and annually they nominate and elect 9 Directors to the board.
+Existing Members nominate and elect new members periodically, and annually nominate and elect nine Directors to the board.

 The board appoints operational officers, and delegates responsibility for specific policy or operational areas to each officer.
 For example, the VP, Legal Affairs Committee is responsible for setting legal policy for the ASF and all Apache projects, and working with corporate counsel.

-The board appoints executive officers, including a President, Secretary, Treasurer, etc. who are responsible for specific operations of the ASF.
+The board appoints executive officers, including a President, Secretary, and Treasurer, who are responsible for specific operations of the ASF.

-Most officers report directly to the President on a monthly basis, and the President reports an overall operational status to the board on a monthly basis.
+Most officers report directly to the President on a monthly basis, and the President reports an overall operational status to the board at each meeting.

-The VP, Infra reports to the President, and provides a high level oversight of the operations of the infrastructure team.
-Within the team, a paid Infra Admin role helps manage daily operations as well as prioritizing work within the various paid staff that maintain services used by all Apache projects.
+The VP, Infra reports to the President, and provides high-level oversight of the operations of the infrastructure team.
+Within the team, a paid Infra Admin helps manage daily operations and prioritize work with the paid staff who maintain services all Apache projects use.